DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ## Salaried teacher training

 Salaried courses are sometimes available for specific candidates, such as if you’re working as an unqualified teacher or teaching assistant.
-These include School Direct (salaried) courses, postgraduate teaching apprenticeships and teacher training delivered by Teach First.
+These include salaried School Direct courses, postgraduate teaching apprenticeships and teacher training delivered by Teach First.

 These are in high demand and very competitive.
 Places fill up quickly.